 No room for a third child seat in the back

-If there’s no room for a third child seat in the back seat (where two occupied child car seats in the rear prevent the fitting of a third child safety seat) a third child under the age of three can’t travel unless they are in the front seat with the correct child seat.
+There might be no room for a third child seat in the back seat if two occupied child car seats in the rear prevent the fitting of a third child safety seat.
+In this case, a third child under the age of three can’t travel unless they are in the front seat with the correct child seat.

-Children over three years can either use the front seat with the correct child seat or sit in the back using an adult belt.
+Children over three years old can sit in the back using an adult seat belt.

-Under rules that are came into force in February 2017, backless booster seats will only be approved for use for children taller than 125cm and weighing more than 22kg.
+Backless booster seats are now only approved for children taller than 125cm and weighing more than 22kg.
+This is group 3 in the weight-based system.

-A small child isn't held as securely in the seat, the adult seat belt isn't guided across their little body in the best way, and, most importantly, a booster seat offers no protection for a child if your car's involved in a side-impact crash.
+A smaller child isn't held as securely in the seat, the adult seat belt isn't guided across their body in the best way, and, most importantly, a booster seat offers no protection for a child if your car's involved in a side-impact crash.

 Penalties for ignoring the law

 The consequences of ignoring the legal requirements for car seats could be expensive (at best) or fatal (at worst).
-Police are able to administer an on-the-spot fine of £30, or £500 if the case is referred to court.
+Police are able to administer a fine of up to £500 if children are not in the correct car child seats (Which?, 2022).

 Remember, it's the driver of the vehicle's responsibility to ensure all passengers are safely strapped in.
 If you're the driver, always check.